Pages for Pediatrics — Visual branding for a nonprofit that makes children’s books for pediatric patients

-Pages for Pediatrics (PFP) is a 501(c)(3) nonprofit that writes, illustrates, and donates children’s storybooks on pediatric illnesses and disabilities.
 PFP’s mission is to help alleviate patient anxiety by advocating for disability representation and combatting stigma toward pediatric health conditions.
-As Creative Director, I oversee the book illustrations and designs, brand identity, and creative direction.
-This project highlights the wordmark development process and brand applications.
+I work closely with our student affiliates to help them tell their stories, as well as oversee the book illustrations and designs, brand identity, and creative direction.

 Year